Tuition Information and Financial Assistance

 - Prior to the start of the second session: 80 percent refund

+Non-attendance does not constitute a withdrawal.
 During the first hour of class, the instructor will present an outline of the course, along with the course goals and objectives.
-If the student does not feel that this course will meet their expectations, then a full refund will be granted if the student presents their refund request on the first business day after the class has met.
+If you do not feel that this course will meet your expectations, a full refund will be granted if you present a refund request on the first business day after the class has met.